AS400JPLPC/zig-helix/README.md

 c) **I provide a set of small BASH procedures (which are very simple, modifiable as desired).
 This will give you a lot of flexibility**

+d) A tool is available to you TermHx a small 23kb terminal

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 personally I put Zig in ./zig and zls in ./zls